sbenegiano/cmepda/docs/source/index.rst

-.. nome che cambiamo documentation master file, created by sphinx-quickstart on Mon Jul  6 23:15:58 2020.
+..
+Higgs 2e2mu - CMEPDA Project's documentation documentation master file, created by sphinx-quickstart on Mon Jul  6 23:15:58 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.